definability/stereo-parallel/README.rst

 Documentation
 =============

+The project has `online documentation`_.

-You can build the documentation locally and read it offline from ``build/docs`` directory.
+You can also build it locally
+and read it offline from ``build/docs`` directory.
 First, you should install Doxygen_ and Graphviz_.
 Under Ubuntu you can do it by